 - To maintain a GA appointment, the GA must meet the minimum academic standards for the graduate program to which they are enrolled. - O Should the GPA of a GA fall below the minimum requirement, the GA will be placed on probation according to the rules specified in the Graduate Catalog.
-The GA may maintain their appointment, with approval from the Director of Athletics and Dean of the Graduate School & Adult Learning, for one term of probation.
-Probation and approval may be extended one additional term if the student demonstrates satisfactory academic progress at the discretion of the Director of Athletics and Dean of the Graduate School & Adult Learning. - GA must achieve a minimum of a 3.0 by the completion of their first 9 attempted credits. - GA must successfully complete a minimum of one course per term with a minimum GPA of 2.0 for the term. - GA must successfully complete a minimum of 12 graduate credits per year with a minimum grade of 3.0 for the year.
+The GA may maintain their appointment, with approval from the Director of Athletics and Dean of Graduate & Professional Studies, for one term of probation.
+Probation and approval may be extended one additional term if the student demonstrates satisfactory academic progress at the discretion of the Director of Athletics and Dean of Graduate & Professional Studies. - GA must achieve a minimum of a 3.0 by the completion of their first 9 attempted credits. - GA must successfully complete a minimum of one course per term with a minimum GPA of 2.0 for the term. - GA must successfully complete a minimum of 12 graduate credits per year with a minimum grade of 3.0 for the year.